planetlabs/kubehook/README.md

 ![Configure a token](frontend/usetoken.png)

 ## Usage
-Kubehook assumes it is running behind a reverse proxy that will terminate TLS and authenticate callers.
 Tokens will be generated for the username provided via a configurable HTTP header - `X-Forwarded-User` by default.

 To generate a token with a 24 hour lifetime:
 ```bash